-Under the corporate governance standards of the American Stock Exchange, or AMEX, at least 50% of our board of directors and all of the members of our audit committee, compensation committee and the nominating committee must meet the test of independence as defined by the listing requirements of AMEX, subject to certain exceptions.
-Our board of directors, in the exercise of its reasonable business judgment, has determined that J. Michael Paulson, Kenneth R. Adams, Carl G. Braunlich, and Kathleen M. Caracciolo qualify as independent directors pursuant to the AMEX and SEC rules and regulations.
-Our board of directors had determined that Mr. Miller was an independent director prior to his agreement to serve as our chief financial officer and that Mr. Iacocca was an independent director prior to entering into a consulting agreement with us.
-In making the determination of independence, our board considered whether an independent director has a material relationship with Full House, either director's independence.
-As described below under the heading "Certain Relationships and Related Transactions," our board considered the negotiations regarding payments with respect to transactions from 2001 between us and a trust of which Mr. Paulson is the trustee, and determined that these matters did not impair Mr. Paulson's independence.
+Under the corporate governance standards of the NYSE Amex at least 50% of our board of directors and all of the members of our audit committee, compensation committee and the nominating committee must meet the test of independence as defined by the listing requirements of NYSE Amex.
+Our board of directors, in the exercise of its reasonable business judgment, has determined that J. Michael Paulson, Kenneth R. Adams, Carl G. Braunlich, and Kathleen M. Caracciolo qualify as independent directors pursuant to the NYSE Amex and SEC rules and regulations.
+Our board of directors had determined that Mr. Miller was an independent director prior to his agreement to serve as our chief financial officer and that Mr. Iacocca was an independent director prior to entering agreement with us.
+In making the determination of independence, our board considered whether an independent director has a material relationship with Full House, either directly or as a partner or shareholder of an organization that has a relationship with Full House or any other relationships that, in our board's judgment, would interfere with the director's independence.
+As described below under the heading "Certain Relationships and Related Transactions," our board considered the negotiations regarding payments with respect to transactions from 2001 between us and a trust of which Mr. Paulson is the trustee, and determined that these matters did not cause Mr. Paulson to not be independent.
 In the late 1980's and early 1990's, Messrs.
 Hilliou and Miller and Ms. Caracciolo were employed by Showboat, Inc. or a subsidiary thereof and were professionally associated through such employment.
-The board determined that this relationship does not impair Ms. Caracciolo's independence.